anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Tim will explore the story of a real-world large scale production microservices deployment of Docker, and the challenges faced in both design and operations of migrating this kind of multi-faceted application to a container-native architecture.

+#### <a name="security"></a>_Patterns for Securing Containerized Applications_ <span style="font-size: smaller">- [Eric Windisch](#erics)</span>

+Microservices and other patterns provide a unique opportunity to improve the security of an application with minimal operational complexity.

+Eric will cover how to identify application and container security requirements, configure least-privilege containers with Docker, and how to integrate these best practices with container lifecycle and orchestration tools.

 #### <a name="platform"></a>_What It Really Takes to Build a Container Platform_ <span style="font-size: smaller">- [Matt Butcher](#mattb)</span>

 "Composeable microservice building blocks" - that was the promise of containers.
 But in practice, composing containers is harder than the glossy brochure suggests.
 How do we deploy these things?
 What about monitoring and metrics?
 Can we perform rolling deploys?
 Is there a practical and easy path to service discovery?